TritonDataCenter/manta-marlin/docs/index.md

 Invariants:

 * All state is stored in Moray, so all components are stateless.
-* At most one worker can ever "own" a job.
+* At most one supervisor can ever "own" a job.
 Only the owner of a job can write task assignments or update the job record in "marlinJobs".
 * To a first approximation, a component is partitioned iff it cannot reach Moray.
 This is an oversimplification because Moray itself is sharded, so it's